ExplicITConsulting/set-outlooksignatures.com/de/benefactorcircle.md

       .then(text => {
         let urls = text.split('\n').map(line => line.trim()).filter(Boolean);

-        // Optional: Add this line if your client-images.txt might sometimes have duplicate URLs
+        // Optional: Add this line if your customer-images.txt might sometimes have duplicate URLs
         // and you only want unique images for the original set.
         // urls = [...new Set(urls)];